Colin Pitchfork: double child killer sent back to jail after approaching young women

-Colin Pitchfork who raped and strangled 15-year-olds Lynda Mann and Dawn Ashworth in 1983 and 1986 was released two months ago
+Colin Pitchfork, who raped and strangled 15-year-olds Lynda Mann and Dawn Ashworth in 1983 and 1986, can now be re-released, a parole board has decided

 Colin Pitchfork, now in his early 60s, was jailed for life after raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in 1983 and 1986.Colin Pitchfork, now in his early 60s, was jailed for life after raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in 1983 and 1986.